 Please note: Place and district names have to be precise – use “Hindenburg O.S.” instead of only “Hindenburg” or “Hindenburg O. S.” with a space, “Sorau (Lausitz)” instead of only “Sorau”.
 Also, you should try both the old place names and the new place names introduced in the 1930s in some areas.
 Nothing is known about the degree of completeness of Invenio.
 However, it can be assumed that more files will be registered in the system over time.

 Of course, the resources listed above are just the tip of the iceberg.
-The state archives feature tons of other useful resources, it may just be hard to find them.
+The Polish state archives feature tons of other useful resources, it may just be hard to find them.
 Typing in the place name on szukajwarchiwach or translating the name of the type of record you are looking for into German and Polish and entering it on that site often helps you discover more.

 Finding places and determining which church or register office was in charge of them

 Kartenmeister.com is a database of places that even records the smallest places in Silesia.
 It also lists the Catholic and Evangelical churches and register offices in charge of each place.
 Mind that place names with prefixes like “Alt” or “Neu” should be written with a space in between (“Alt Tarnowitz”, not “Alt-Tarnowitz” or “Alttarnowitz”).
 You can also register the names you are looking for by clicking on the button on the site for each place and see if there are any other researchers interested in that place.
 Mind that the website is often offline and that places with Slavic names often had new names imposed upon them by the Nazis in the 1930s.

 AGOFF, GOV, Meyer’s Gazetteer